MoNTE48/x_enchanting_dev/README.md

 Increases the player's mining speed.
 Also adds mining groupcaps to item, e.g. enchanted wood pickaxe can mine level 1 nodes (e.g. obsidian) after enchantment.

+#### Silk Touch

+Causes certain blocks to drop themselves as items instead of their usual drops when mined.
+Mods can prevent this behaviour with adding group `{ no_silktouch = 1 }` to the nodes.

 ## Dependencies

 - none